-Maintenance costs reached an all-time high of \$50.2 billion above capital in 2017, in part due to deferred capital projects.34 A recent survey found that 47% of the maintenance work undertaken by utilities is reactive and done as systems fail.35
+Maintenance costs reached an all-time high of \$50.2 billion above capital in 2017, in part due to deferred capital projects.
+A recent survey found that 47% of the maintenance work undertaken by utilities is reactive and done as systems fail.

 One of the measures that utilities are taking to improve operations and maintenance and shore up resilience and affordability is the development of asset management programs, which shifts decision-making from reactive to proactive.
 Some states have asset management requirements for drinking water systems, but there is no federal requirement.
 Other states give priority for DWSRF loans to water projects that have an asset management plan or provide funding for asset management plan development, training, and technical assistance.
-Overall, nearly a third of drinking water utilities felt they will be able to provide full cost service in five years.29 Renewal and replacement of aging water and wastewater infrastructure, as well as the financing for capital improvements, are the top two issues facing the water industry.30 utilities have a robust asset management plan in place,36 which is an increase from 20% in 2016,37 while another
+Overall, nearly a third of drinking water utilities have a robust asset management plan in place, which is an increase from 20% in 2016, while another 55% of utilities are in the process of implementation.